 -Dress in layers.
 This park has so many different areas from the top of Logan Pass to boating on Lake McDonald.
 You can easily travel between an alpine walk to cruising the lake on a boat.

 -You also want to check and make sure that Going to the Sun is open and plowed.
-As of May 31, 2018, the road was still closed due to plowing.
-It can easily be Fourth of July before Going to the Sun Rd opens for visitors.
+It can easily be the Fourth of July before Going to the Sun Road opens for visitors.

 -Bug Spray is your friend!